 - How did it feel to be constantly rained on during the game?

-- How is this game like or unlike what Noah and his family may have experienced when it rained for 40 days and nights?
+- Is this game like or unlike what Noah and his family may have experienced when it rained for 40 days and nights?

 - How do you think Noah and his family felt when they saw God’s rainbow?

 - Tell about a time you experienced that kind of hope.

 Bible Connect: The Parable of the Hidden Treasure (Matthew 13:44-46)

 Materials: A kiddie pool, ice cubes, water, ice cube trays, and green food coloring

 This game will help kids understand the value of the kingdom of heaven.